315+ Telescopes Ranked

 • The Apertura AD8/Zhumell Z8/Orion SkyLine 8 offers nearly triple the light gathering ability and about double the resolving power of the NexStar 127SLT, with a shorter focal length and 2” dual-speed Crayford focuser permitting a much larger possible true field of view – perfect for viewing deep-sky objects.
 The included accessory bundle is of excellent quality, and the full-sized Dobsonian mount stands on its own and is rock-steady, making finding and tracking objects by hand a breeze.

-• The Sky-Watcher Virtuoso GTi 150P offers a significant (64)% boost in light gathering ability compared to the NexStar 127SLT, and like the 127SLT, it features fully motorized tracking and GoTo – but controlled with your smartphone or tablet instead of a hand controller, and with the ability to push the telescope around the sky manually.
+• The Sky-Watcher Virtuoso GTi 150P offers a significant (64)% boost in light gathering ability compared to the NexStar 127SLT, and like the 127SLT, it features fully motorized tracking and GoTo – but controlled with your smartphone or tablet instead of a hand controller and has the ability to push the telescope around the sky manually.
 The collapsible tube of the Virtuoso GTi 150P makes it just as compact as the NexStar 127SLT, and the tabletop mount is quick to set up and use.
-The 150P’s short focal length also allows it to attain a much wider possible true field of view, perfect for viewing deep-sky objects.
-The cheaper Heritage 150P is identical to the Virtuoso GTi 150P apart from the lack of electronics, should your budget not permit the Virtuoso GTi or the GoTo not interest you.
+The 150P’s short focal length also allows it to attain a much wider possible true field of view, making it perfect for viewing deep-sky objects.
+The cheaper Heritage 150P is identical to the Virtuoso GTi 150P, apart from the lack of electronics, should your budget not permit the Virtuoso GTi or the GoTo doesn’t interest you.

 • The Celestron Astro-Fi 102’s aperture is a little smaller than that of the NexStar 127SLT, but between the steadier tripod and the ease of use thanks to the Astro-Fi mount and its smartphone/tablet control, you probably won’t be missing the 127SLT’s extra aperture much.
 The Astro-Fi 102 is perfect if you must have a Maksutov-Cassegrain telescope but don’t like some of the compromises that the 127SLT makes.